Achievable logoAchievable logo

 • Length of time until maturity

-While the interest rate of a bond and its yield sound like they’re the same thing, they are not (except for the nominal yield, which is discussed below).
-The interest rate represents the amount of annual interest paid by the issuer to the bondholder.
-Yield represents the overall rate of return of the bond.
-The bond’s interest rate factors into the yield, but the interest rate and yield will be different if the bond is bought at a discount or a premium.
+The interest rate of a bond and its yield can sound like the same thing, but they aren’t (except for nominal yield, discussed below).
+The interest rate (coupon) is the annual interest the issuer pays to the bondholder.
+Yield is the bond’s overall rate of return.
+The coupon is part of yield, but yield changes when the bond is purchased at a discount or a premium.

 We’ll discuss the following yields in this chapter: